CorradoTorino/corradotorino.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Software Crafter Wannabe
 ---

-Software Crafter Wannabe.
-Just another passionate software engineer
+Just another passionate software engineer.

-My name is Corrado Calzoni and apart my family, my second love is to the deep diving in the waters of software engineering.
+My name is Corrado Calzoni and beside my family, my second love is deep diving in the waters of software engineering.